 Learn to Skate & Skating School Fees:

-SKATING SCHOOL INSTRUCTORS: Janice Reinke, Cindy Ginginger, Amy Henderson, Doris Papenfuss, Lisa Plumeri, Cindy Bear, Oleg Petrov, Ben Cohen, and Rebecca Schrom.
+SKATING SCHOOL INSTRUCTORS: Janice Reinke, Cindy Ginginger, Amy Henderson, Doris Papenfuss, Lisa Plumeri, Oleg Petrov, Ben Cohen, Morgan Leighow and Madeline Plank.

 RECOMMENDATIONS: Properly fitted skates are essential.
 Skates must fit snugly; do not layer socks.
 Lace skates so that the boot is snug and secure.
 If your child has never worn ice skates, we recommend they wear figure skates for at least the first 4 classes before switching to hockey skates.
 Figures skates will allow the child to get his/her balance much quicker than with a hockey skate.